-Description This project will help cover administrative costs of the City Lead Hazard Control Program and Critical Repair Program in 2022.
+Description This project will help cover administrative costs of the City Lead Hazard Description Control Program and Critical Repair Program in 2023.
+Control Frogram and Critical Repair Frogram in 2023.
 The City's Lead Hazard Control Program provides risk assessments and financial assistance to income-qualified homeowners for the purpose of reducing or eliminating lead hazards.
 The work performed is determined by the results of the Risk Assessment and may include repairs to items such as doors, windows, and floors.
 Licensed and certified contractors will use interim controls and abatement methods when performing the work.
 The program does not make the property lead-free, instead the property will be considered lead safe.
 The City of Lancaster will successfully make 500 housing units lead-safe over a 60-month period.
 The Healthy Homes Supplemental Funding also enables the City to address other health hazards; such as radon, mold, and tripping hazards; in a targeted 120 homes.
 The Critical Repair program provides financial and technical assistance for the critical repairs of eligible, owner-occupied, single family housing units in the City of Lancaster.
 Financial assistance provided to very-low and low- income residents will be provided in the form of a grant.
 Often times, eligible properties are identified through the Lead Hazard Reduction Program applicants.
 Bureau of Lead Safety and Community Development staff and/or a City Inspector inspect each property to determine the severity.
 Types of repairs may include: water heaters, broken sewer pipes, non- operable furnaces, roof repair/replacement, structural problems, plumbing and/or, electrical.
-Target Date 12/31/2022 Estimate the number and The City estimates that at least 10 rental household units and 10 owner- type of families that will occupied household units will be served through this activity in 2022 for a benefit from the total benefit to at least 20 low- and moderate -income households. proposed activities Location Description City of Lancaster, PA Planned Activities Administration of the Critical Repair and Lead Hazard Control Programs in accordance with 24 CFR 570.202(b)(9).
-Program delivery costs may include staff, other direct costs, and service costs directly related to carrying out 5 1 1 1 housing rehabilitation activities.
-4 Project Name CITY PLANNING Target Area City of Lancaster, PA Goals Supported Maintain Affordable, Good Quality Housing Increase Affordable Housing Opportunities Promote Neighborhood Quality of Life Expand Economic Opportunities Needs Addressed Maintain Affordable, Good Quality Housing Increase Affordable Housing Opportunities Promote Neighborhood Quality of Life Expand Economic Opportunities Funding CDBG: \$50,000
+Target Date 12/31/2023 Estimate the number and The City estimates that at least 10 rental household units and 10 owner- type of families that will occupied household units will be served through this activity in 2023 for a benefit from the total benefit to at least 20 low- and moderate -income households. proposed activities Location Description City of Lancaster, PA Planned Activities Administration of the Critical Repair and Lead Hazard Control Programs in accordance with 24 CFR 570.202(b)(9).
+Program delivery costs may include staff, other direct costs, and service costs directly related to carrying out housing rehabilitation activities.
+4 Project Name CITY PLANNING Target Area City of Lancaster, PA Goals Supported Maintain Affordable, Good Quality Housing Increase Affordable Housing Opportunities Promote Neighborhood Quality of Life Needs Addressed Expand Economic Opportunities Maintain Affordable, Good Quality Housing iveeus Addressed Increase Affordable Housing Opportunities Promote Neighborhood Quality of Life Expand Economic Opportunities Funding CDBG: \$50,000 i unung CDUG. \$30,000